What Happens When Medicare Stops Paying for Nursing Home Care? (Updated October 2025)

 If Medicaid is not an option, you may need to pay out-of-pocket for nursing home care.

-- Using Personal Assets: Families may need to use personal savings, retirement funds, or other assets to cover costs.
+- Using Personal Assets: Families may need to use personal savings, retirement funds, sell property, or consider reverse mortgages to cover costs.

 Pro Tip: Some facilities may offer payment plans or sliding scale fees for patients paying privately.
-Get a Solace advocate to figure this out for you.
+Get a Solace advocate to help negotiate rates and explore all payment options.
 Our advocates are covered by Medicare.

 3. Long-Term Care Insurance